Food-Busters/food_busters/README.md

 - iOS 🟡 (No Device to test or run)

-- Android 🟢 (Minimum 5.0 Recommended 12)
+- Android 🟢 (Minimum 5.0 Recommended 7.1.1+ Highly Recommended 11+)

 - Web ❓ Not directly target, but with magic of Flutter, it works